sloanyp/Final-Project-INFOTC-1600/README.md

 # Introduction to HTML and CSS

 ## Created By Sloan Pardo
-**Purpose:** This tutorial will go over the basics of HTML and how to add CSS
+**Purpose/Description:** This tutorial will go over the basics of HTML and how to add CSS

 **Target Audience:** Anyone ready to begin their journey towards learning how to create beautiful webpages!